-GlobalSign does not issue publicly trusted SSL certificates to internal server name or reserved IP addresses.
+GlobalSign does not issue publicly trusted SSL Certificates to Internal Names or Reserved IP Addresses.

 4.2.3 Time to Process Certificate Applications

 GlobalSign shall ensure that all reasonable methods are used to evaluate and process Certificate applications.
 Where issues outside of the control of GlobalSign occur, GlobalSign shall strive to keep the Applicant duly informed.